terra-quantum-public/tq42sdk/docs/source/Objective_Functions/Objective_Function.md

 ```

 ### Example Using HTTPS Endpoint
-Below is an example of how to set up TetraOpt parameters using an HTTPS endpoint.
+Below is an example of how to set up the TetraOpt parameter using an HTTPS endpoint.
 Notice the `objective_function` and `local_optimizer` parameters:

 ```
 from tq42.client import TQ42Client

-tetra_opt_parameters = {
+tetra_opt_parameter = {
     "dimensionality": 2,
     "iteration_number": 2,
     "maximal_rank": 4,